The Patriot of Liberty Corner

 The Signs

-In 2014 – a local Boy Scout troop participant got involved in the Irwin Richardt story.
+In 2014 – a local Boy Scout troop participated in the Irwin Richardt story.
 “I wondered about its history,” said Andrew Josling, 17, a township resident and Boy Scout with Troop 54.
-“The sign was getting a little hard to read, the paint was chipping. ”Today, the sign is freshly painted and has a new trail leading up to it, thanks to work that Josling and others completed this month as part of his quest to become an Eagle Scout, the highest rank in Boy Scouts.
-Photo – Two months of planning led to actual labor on the weekends of May 10-11 and 17-18.
-It was a true team effort involving Josling’s father, Paul, his grandfather, Donald, his mother, a dozen or so other members of Troop 54 and some of their parents.
+“The sign was getting a little hard to read; the paint was chipping. ”Today, the sign is freshly painted and has a new trail leading up to it, thanks to work that Josling and others completed this month as part of his quest to become an Eagle Scout, the highest rank in Boy Scouts.
+Photo – Two months of planning led to actual labor on May 10-11 and 17-18 weekends.
+It was a true team effort involving Josling’s father, Paul, his grandfather, Donald, his mother, a dozen or so other members of Troop 54, and some of their parents.

 Final Word (Audio Message)

-IF YOU’D LIKE TO ADD TO THE STORY, PLEASE CONTACT US AND WE’D BE GLAD TO SHARE YOUR STORY TO THE PIECE.
+IF YOU’D LIKE TO ADD TO THE STORY, PLEASE CONTACT US.
+WE’D BE GLAD TO SHARE YOUR STORY WITH THE PIECE.

 Bob Kuppler